jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-13.md

-+++
+---
+heading: "Chapter 13"
-title=  "Augustus"
+title: "Augustus"
-heading=  "Chapter 13 of The Spirit of the Laws Volume 3" date=  2021-09-30 author=  "Montesquieu" image=  "/covers/spirit.jpg" description=  "The Spirit of the Laws Volume 3" linkb=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-12" linkbtext=  "Chapter 12" linkf=  "/research/montesquieu/spirit-of-the-laws/book-29/chapter-14" linkftext=  "Chapter 14"
-+++
+weight: 14
+description: "Some nations chose to preserve their ancient usages and not assist Rome"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

+Sextus Pompeius:
-Sextus Pompeius possessed Sicily and Sardinia, was master at sea, and saw himself at the head of a great multitude of fugitives, and persons devoted to death by proscriptions, whose last hopes depended on their valour.
-Octavius contended with him, in two very laborious wars; and after a variety of ill success, vanquished him by the abilities of Agrippa.
+- possessed Sicily and Sardinia
+- was master at sea
+- saw himself at the head of many fugitives and persons devoted to death by proscriptions, whose last hopes depended on their valour.

+Octavius contended with him in 2 very laborious wars.

+After a variety of ill-success, he vanquished Sextus by the abilities of Agrippa.

-Most of the conspirators ended their lives in a miserable manner; and it was natural that persons who headed a party, so frequently harrassed by wars, in [88] which no quarter was afforded, should die a violent death.
+Most of the conspirators ended their lives in a miserable manner.

+It was natural that persons who headed a party, so frequently harrassed by wars, in which no quarter was afforded, should die a violent death.

 That event was, however, interpreted into a consequence of divine vengeance, which punished the murderers of Cæsar, and in its turn proscribed their cause.

 Octavius gained over the soldiers of Lepidus to his own interest, and divested him of his power in the triumvirate; he even envied him the consolation of passing the remainder of his days in obseurity, and compelled him to appear as a private man in the assemblies of the people.

 It is impossible for any one to be displeased at the humiliation of this Lepidus; he was the most depraved citizen in all the republic, a constant promoter of disturbances, and one who perpetually formed fatal schemes, wherein he was obliged to associate with people of more ability than himself.
 A modern author * has thought fit to be large in his commendation, and cites Antony, who, in one of his letters, represents him as an honest man.
 But he, who had that character from Antony, could not have much title to it from other persons.

 I believe Octavius is the only man of all the Roman generals, who ever gained the affections of the soldiers by giving them perpetual instances of a natural timidity of spirit.

 The soldiers, at that time, were more affected with the liberality of their commanders than their valour; perhaps it was even fortunate for him that he was not master of any qualities which could procure him the empire, and that his very incapacity should be the cause of his promotion to it, since it made him the less dreaded.
 It is not impossible that the defects which threw the greatest dishonour on his character, were the most propitious to his fortune.

 If he had discovered, at first, any traces of an exalted soul, all mankind would have been jealous of his abilities; and if he had been spirited by any true bravery, [89] he would not have given Antony time to launch into all the extravagances which proved his ruin.

 When Antony was preparing to march against Octavius, he assured his soldiers, by a solemn oath, that he would restore the republic; which makes it evident, that even they were jealous of the liberty of their country, though they were the perpetual instruments of its destruction; for an army is the blindest and most inconsiderate set of people in the world.